 Identify one or two people with whom you can explore multiple perspectives that challenge your thinking and help develop a broader frame of reference.
 They might not be the usual people you network with.
 Colleagues, mentors and coaches who are prepared to help challenge your thinking provide great support for opening up your decision-making to greater scrutiny and give you an opportunity to take a variety of perspectives.

 The fundamental question is ‘what can I change?’
 Dr. Morley’s book Gender Balanced Leadership: An Executive Guide has a series of actions from which you can choose to help minimize bias and improve decision-making.
 Identify one to two areas that you want to change, then create a daily checklist of action.
 And how to make sure you get the change you seek: take three minutes to review your checklist at the end of each working day.
 This will keep your goals in mind, help you notice your progress, and fine-tune what you need to do tomorrow to make further progress.

 Dr. Karen Morley is co-founder of Gender Worx, a division of Insync.
 She helps executives and organizations increase leadership effectiveness.
 Karen is particularly passionate about women being given equal opportunity to develop and succeed in senior roles.
 She advocates and works with organizations to promote strategies and practices to achieve gender-balanced leadership.

-Dr. Morley’s new book, Gender Balanced Leadership: An Executive Guide, is available as an eBook from Apple iTunes.
+Dr. Morley’s new book, Gender Balanced Leadership: An Executive Guide, is available as an eBook.